Audience menu for:

 Completing this program will allow you to obtain a certificate that gives you the skills to perform a variety of skilled duties in one or more of the building trades, such as carpentry, minor electrical, plumbing, dry wall or other recognized crafts for the purpose of maintaining, repairing or remodeling buildings and facilities, to include minor HVAC and other mechanical systems.

-Program takes six to nine months to complete.
-Courses are offered year-round in the evenings and weekends.
+This program takes six to nine months to complete.
+Courses are offered year-round, in the evenings and on weekends.
+Not all courses are offered every term.
+Required courses total 175 accumulated hours.

-Occupational data from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2010-11 Edition, Maintenance and Repair Workers, General, on the Internet at http://www.bls.gov/oco/ocos194.htm.
+Occupational data from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Maintenance and Repair Workers, General.

 Harford Community College